Yorkshire REgiment War Graves

 Close Window to return to main page

 Norton Cemetery contains 14 burials from both the First and Second World wars.
 One soldier of the Yorkshire Regiment is buried there with an official CWGC headstone.
-There is also another ex-soldier of the Yorkshire Regiment who has an "unofficial" headstone, who died in in 1926.
+There is also another ex-soldier of the Yorkshire Regiment who has an "unofficial" headstone and who died in 1924.

 Private Harold Calver Private Harold Calver.
 1856.
 5th Battalion Yorkshire Regiment.